-Police hunt for suspect after horror triple stabbing at Massachusetts home
+Suspect Christopher Ferguson charged after triple stabbing at Massachusetts home

-Police hunt for suspect after horror stabbing kills couple celebrating 50th anniversary
+Suspect arrested after couple celebrating 50th anniversary among three killed in horror triple stabbing

-Couple in their 70s celebrating their 50th wedding anniversary found dead from stab wounds along with wife’s elderly mother as authorities warn residents of Newton to be ‘vigilant’
+Christopher Ferguson, 41, charged in connection with murder of husband and wife Bruno and Gilda D’Amore and Lucia Arpino, Gilda’s 97-year-old mother

-A husband and wife celebrating their 50th wedding anniversary were found stabbed to death, along with the woman’s elderly mother at a home in Newton, Massachusetts, on Sunday morning.
+A suspect has been arrested in connection with the brutal stabbing of a husband and wife celebrating their 50th wedding anniversary and the woman’s elderly mother at a home in Newton, Massachusetts, on Sunday morning.

+Christopher Ferguson, 41, is charged with murder, two counts of assault and battery with a dangerous weapon, and burglary, Middlesex District Attorney Marian Ryan announced in a statement.

-The relatives’ bodies were found at an address in the Nonantum neighbourhood at about 10.14am after the unidentified couple failed to show up for a church service where they were due to renew their wedding vows on Sunday morning, Middlesex District Attorney’s Marian Ryan told a news conference.
+The bodies of Gilda and Bruno D'Amore, 73 and 74, and Gilda’s 97-year-old mother Lucia Arpino were found at an address in the Nonantum neighbourhood at 10.14am on Sunday 25 June after they failed to show up to church service, Ms Ryan said.

+Ms Ryan said investigators had found surveillance footage of the suspect about 650m from the D’Amore’s home at 5.20am that morning.

+A footprint recovered from the victims’ home was matched to Mr Ferguson, the district attorney said.

+Police said they still believed the gruesome killing appeared to be a random act.

+Investigators found signs of forced entry at the D’Amore’s home including broken glass and missing screens at the basement window.

-Police believe the killing was a random attack after finding signs of forced entry, and warned residents in the city on the outskirts of Boston to lock their doors and windows as they search for a suspect.
+On Sunday night, Ms Ryan warned residents in the city on the outskirts of Boston to lock their doors and windows while the suspect was still at large.

-Investigators also found signs of a possible break-in half a mile away on Brookside Avenue but it is unclear if that was connected to the grisly triple slaying, Ms Ryan added.
+Investigators also found signs of a possible break-in half a mile away on Brookside Avenue but it was unclear if that was connected to the grisly triple slaying, Ms Ryan added.

-Authorities are appealing for residents to remain “vigilant” and check their security cameras for any unusual activity.
+Authorities had appealed for residents to remain “vigilant” and check their security cameras for any unusual activity.

 The three family members died from stab wounds and blunt force trauma, Ms Ryan told a news conference on Sunday night.